stazera/rainbowsong/README.md

 # rainbowsong
-this is a rainbow song
+this is a rainbow song and i love it.